 The answer is easy: everywhere.

-You might often think that Italian cuisine is only based on carbs, and feel tired of it very soon.
-Actually, Italian and La Spezia cuisine do not just exclude vegetables, but actually, love them.
+You might think that Italian cuisine is only based on carbs, and feel tired of it very soon.
+Actually, Italian and La Spezia cuisine do not just exclude vegetables, but actually include them widely.

 The truth is this: you can have soups anywhere, but the minestrone with the addition of some pesto sauce is something extraordinary that you can have only here.

 Do not underestimate also the very typical vegetable pies.
 Almost taken for granted by locals, and thus barely offered to tourists, the vegetable pie (which can be made with rice and chard or contain the most diverse vegetables) will eventually conquer you.

 Finally, not to forget the mescciüa (an unpronounceable name for non-La Spezia people).
 This soup is a La Spezia dish and brings in its name itself the sign of its origin.
 In the local language, mesciua means mixing and indicates the mixture of legumes and cereals which was the surplus of goods transported in the port of La Spezia, collected to make a plate of considerable substance.